mklueh/gridsome-plugin-recommender/README.md

 Default locale to use in page's path without locale segment in it.

 ## Usage

-This plugin will install and configure [content-based-recommender](https://kazupon.github.io/vue-i18n/introduction.html), so refer to it about usage.
+This plugin will install and configure [content-based-recommender](https://github.com/stanleyfok/content-based-recommender).
+Please refer to it in case of any problems related to the accuracy or performance issues that might occur when using large collections.

 ## Use cases

-- Related Posts / Products / Articles
-  Identify similar posts and show recommendations on the post page linking to other posts
+Generating post or product recommendations for your static site pages based on text analysis to show users additional content they might be interested in.